-I now live in a big old house in Spokane, Washington, with my wife Ann, our son Max, our daughter Madison, and our cat, Raki.
+I now live in a big old house in Spokane, Washington, with my wife Ann, and our two cats, Thomas and Sancho.

 My first children’s poem — Scrawny Tawny Skinner — was written in 1994 after having dinner with a friend whose 4-year-old daughter did everything she could to get out of eating her dinner.
 Shortly after that, I wrote two more poems, My Foot Fell Asleep and Binkley.
 During 1995 and 1996, I wrote about three or four poems a year (including You Can Never Be Too Careful and A Meloncholy Tale, whenever the mood struck me.

 In early 1997 I decided I would like to write an entire book of children’s poems.
 In 1998, I published my first collection of poetry, entitled My Foot Fell Asleep.
 I published a sequel called I’ve Seen My Kitchen Sink in 1999 and a third book, Sailing Off to Singapore, in 2000.
 The Aliens Have Landed at Our School! was published by Meadowbrook Press in 2001.
 My first collection of poems about school, When the Teacher Isn’t Looking: and Other Funny School Poems was published by Meadowbrook Press in 2005.
 I have since published many more books with a number of other publishers including Scholastic, Chronicle Books, National Geographic Learning, and Sourcebooks Jabberwocky.